Gafney History, Family Crest & Coats of Arms

 The surname Gafney was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they held a family seat from ancient times.

-Important Dates for the Gafney family
+Early History of the Gafney family

 This web page shows only a small excerpt of our Gafney research.
 Another 69 words (5 lines of text) covering the years 1172 and 1270 are included under the topic Early Gafney History in all our PDF Extended History products and printed products wherever possible.